By Abby Normal

 Trusting and Naïve

 Trusting and naïve best described me in 2006 at 19 years old and a first-time mom.
 I had struggled with severe bipolar type 1 disorder for years.
 This disorder causes periods of extreme emotional highs and lows, sometimes with thoughts of self-harm.
 My ex knew this and often used it against me.
 He threatened to use my mental health as grounds for full custody of our children, should the question ever arise.
 Our difficult relationship was more off than on, and I moved in with my father in his one-bedroom apartment.
 My ex held all the control by convincing me that I was crazy and had no money.
-I believed him, so when the state of Wisconsin pursued child support on my behalf after filing for state aid in 2007, I agreed to everything in this child custody battle.
+So i believed him, so when the state of Wisconsin pursued child support on my behalf after filing for state aid in 2007, I agreed to everything in this child custody battle.

 - 50/50 placement.